sajjal-4/Breast-Cancer-Detection-via-Logistic-Regression/README.md

 ```
 2. Change your directory to the project folder

-3. Run the Jupyter Notebook
+3. After you have installed the necessary libraries run the Jupyter Notebook
 ```bash
   jupyter notebook Breast-Cancer-Detection-via-Logistic-Regression.ipynb
  ```